Express Entry draw figures for November 15, 2017 are below.

 More invitations are expected to be issued over the coming weeks, months, and years, benefiting individuals and families around the world wishing to make Canada their new permanent home.

-The CRS is a score out of 1,200 used to benchmark federal economic applicants against one another.
+The Comprehensive Ranking System is a score out of 1,200 used to benchmark federal economic applicants against one another.